 In October 2018, America’s Water Infrastructure Act (AWIA) was signed into law.
 The US EPA states that AWIA “improves drinking water and water quality, deepens infrastructure investments, enhances public health and quality of life, increases jobs, and bolsters the economy.
 The AWIA provisions are the most far-reaching changes to the Safe Drinking Water Act since the 1996 Amendments, with over 30 mandated programs.”

-Water systems are probably most familiar with section 2013 of AWIA, which requires systems that serve populations of 3,300 or more to complete a risk and resilience assessment and develop an emergency response plan, and to update and recertify these every five years.
+Water systems are probably most familiar with section 2013 of AWIA, which requires systems that serve populations of 3,300 or more to complete a Risk and Resilience Assessment (RRA) and develop an Emergency Response Plan (ERP), and to update and recertify these every five years.
 But requiring a water system to self-certify doesn’t provide a path to resilience.

-Most water systems already have an ERP, and may have updated it when they self-certified for the 2020 or 2021 deadlines.
-But an EPR alone does not meet the requirements of AWIA 2018.
+Most water systems already have a basic ERP, and may have updated it when they self-certified for the 2020 or 2021 deadlines.
+But an ERP alone does not meet the requirements of AWIA 2018, when the purpose of that required ERP is to address the risks found your risk assessment.
 And if you’re struggling to meaningfully assess your risk areas and measure your resilience in the face of disruption or disaster, you’re not alone.

 Why an ERP isn’t enough